svc8675309/elevator/README.md

 ## Key Concepts
 ### Store requests:
-1. The elevator system keeps track of all floor requests, noting whether passengers want to go up or down.
+1. The elevator system keeps track of all floor requests, noting whether passengers wants to go up or down.
 ### Direction selection:
    * Initial direction: When idle, the elevator starts moving in the direction with the most requests.
    * Change direction: Once the elevator reaches the last request in its current direction, it reverses and starts servicing requests in the opposite direction.